MrMisterMisterMister/project-accessibility/projectaccessibility/README.md

 npm run lint
 ```

 Uses ESLint to lint JavaScript and JSX files in the project.
 It automatically fixes fixable issues, reports unused directives, and allows a customizable number of warnings before failing the linting process.
+For ESLint configuration and rules, refer to the [official ESLint documentation][3].

 ### 5. Format Code